kalebheitzman/moodle-filter_autotranslate/docs/ai-instructions.md

   - Batches translation requests to optimize API usage, with configurable `batchsize` and `fetchlimit`, handled by `fetchtranslation_task.php` (default: every 30 minutes).
 - **Management Interface**:
   - Provides a user-friendly interface for managing translations, with filtering, pagination, and a language switcher.
-  - Uses `autotranslate_hid_cids` to allow course-based filtering, helping admins identify phrases used in a specific course.
+  - Uses `filter_autotranslate_hid_cids` to allow course-based filtering, helping admins identify phrases used in a specific course.
   - Prevents editing of the `other` (site language) record, requiring updates through normal Moodle workflows.
   - Includes a "Rebuild Translations" button to manually rebuild translations for a specific course, implemented as a synchronous operation with a redirect and success notification.
 - **Course-Specific Rebuild**: